If the holidays are an important time for your small business, there’s a good chance holiday planning is already in the back of your mind.

 53 percent of consumers who shopped online last holiday season did so on a smartphone or tablet.
 Combine this with the fact that more than half of all emails are now opened on a mobile device, and it’s clear that mobile needs to be at the center of your holiday marketing plans.

-One of the best ways to get your holiday emails mobile-ready is to choose an email template that works well on mobile.
-Simply search ‘mobile’ when selecting a template in your Constant Contact account.
+One of the best ways to get your holiday emails mobile-ready is to choose a mobile responsive email template.

 In addition to the template you choose, make sure you’re keeping your message as focused as possible this holiday season.
 The most effective holiday emails will include your branding, 1-3 images, less than 20 lines of text, and one strong action for readers to take.